State encourages businesses to report workers who refuse to return to jobs

 “Those dollars are not going to be taken away,” Kouplen said.
 “We had a conversation that occurred in our Governor’s Workforce Council meeting that made it into the media, and that is fine, but I just want everybody to know that we would never take unemployment benefits away from anybody.”

-However, Kouplen said, those higher benefits are still making it difficult for employers to begin reopening.
-Kouplen said one barbershop owner emailed him Wednesday saying that only 20 percent of the company’s workers agreed to return when it reopened, while the rest refused because they can draw more money from unemployment.
+However, Kouplen said, those higher benefits still are making it difficult for employers to begin reopening.
+Kouplen said one barbershop owner emailed him Wednesday saying that only 20% of the company’s workers agreed to return when it reopened, while the rest refused because they can draw more money from unemployment.

 “OESC has asked if you had this experience — if you are out there and offer someone a job and they turn the job down — please let them know,” Kouplen said.
 “And frankly, that worker will become ineligible for unemployment benefits.
 Now, if they have a legitimate reason — a health concern or something like that — that’s a different ballgame.
 But if it’s just a matter of ‘I’m making the same money, I’d rather stay at home’ — that is clearly not what unemployment is designed to do.”